prog4biol/pfb2019/problemsets/Python_04_problemset.md

    - Print the only the final two sums.

 5. Write a script that uses `range()` in a `for` loop to print out every number between 0 and 99
-6. Add a loop that uses `range()` to print out every number bewteen 1 and 100
+6. Add a new loop to your script that uses `range()` to print out every number bewteen 1 and 100
 7. Rewrite the script to take to start and end values from the command line.
 If you call your script like this `count.py 3 10` it will print the numbers from 3 to 10.
 8. Modify your script so that it will only print the number if it is odd.